Kharijites

 The Kharijites did not have a uniform set of doctrines.
-In terms of law, some Kharijite sects believed in the Quran alone, such as the Haroori and the Azariqa, making them similar to Quranists.
-The Kharijites believed that any Muslim, irrespective of his descent or ethnicity, qualified for the role of caliph, provided he was morally irreproachable.
+The Kharijites believed that any Muslim, irrespective of his descent or ethnicity, qualified for the role of caliph, provided that he was morally irreproachable.
 It was the duty of Muslims to rebel against and depose caliphs who sinned.
 Most Kharijite groups branded as disbelievers (kuffar; sing. kafir) Muslims who had committed a grave sin, and the most militant declared killing of such unbelievers to be licit, unless they repented.
 Many Kharijites were skilled orators and poets, and the major themes of their poetry were piety and martyrdom.
 The Kharijites of the eighth and ninth centuries participated in theological debates and, in the process, contributed to mainstream Islamic theology.

 What is known about Kharijite history and doctrines derives from non-Kharijite authors of the ninth and tenth centuries and is hostile toward the sect.
 The absence of the Kharijite version of their history has made unearthing their true motives difficult.
 Traditional Muslim historical sources and mainstream Muslims viewed the Kharijites as religious extremists who left the Muslim community.
 The term Kharijites is often used by modern mainstream Muslims to describe Islamist extremist groups that have been compared to the Kharijites for their radical ideology and militancy.
 On the other hand, some modern Arab historians have stressed the egalitarian and proto-democratic tendencies of the Kharijites.
-Modern, academic historians are generally divided in attributing the Kharijite phenomenon to purely religious motivations, economic factors, or a Bedouin ie nomadic challenge to the establishment of an organized state, with some rejecting the traditional account of the movement having started at Siffin.
+Modern, academic historians are generally divided in attributing the Kharijite phenomenon to purely religious motivations, economic factors, or a Bedouin i.e. nomadic challenge to the establishment of an organized state, with some rejecting the traditional account of the movement having started at Siffin.